 You can often run into issues when running technical equipment such as this.
 Therefore, you really want to take a look at the service plan and warranty that you have with it.
 Verify that you do not have to pay anything to send it in for repairs in the event that something goes wrong with it, especially within the warranty period.
 Also check for a dedicated customer service line should you need help with troubleshooting.

-Even though you might not realize it, it is important to recognize the price of your scanner before you buy it.
+It is very important to evaluate the price of your scanner before you buy it.
 If all of the scanners you are looking at have the same features and are interchangeable to you, use the lowest price to decide.
+If you want it primarily for copying and producing photos, you should consider one of the more expensive ones that offers the best options.
 If your scanning will only be done occasionally then you may be able to get away with buying a cheap scanner.

 While this isn’t a comprehensive list of all of the key features of a scanner the list here contains some of the more important elements.
-When trying to determine the best scanner for your situation it is important to understand that no scanner is perfect.
-Weigh your needs against the available features of a given scanner and let the best scanner win.
+When trying to determine the right choice for your situation, it is important to understand that no scanner is perfect.
+Weigh your needs against the available features and specs of a given scanner and let the best scanner win.